Military history of Asian Americans: Leadership

 The first Asian American general was Brigadier General Albert Lyman, who was part Chinese and Hawaiian American.
 He was followed by Rear Admiral Gordon Chung-Hoon, the first Asian American flag officer.
 The highest ranked is former Secretary of Veteran Affairs Eric Shinseki, who was a four-star general, and Army Chief of Staff.
-Ron J. MacLaren was the first Korean American to become an admiral in the Navy.

 In recent years, Asian Americans have been represented well at the military academies compared to their share of the national population.
 Although Asian/Pacific Islander Americans are 3.49% of the national population aged 18–24, they are about 9–10% of the classes of 2014 at West Point, the Naval Academy, and the Air Force Academy.

 In popular culture

 The following television shows, movies, songs, and operas have depicted events that relate to this article: